andrewlidong/javaScriptQuestions/from_me_to_you/explanation.md

-# Abbreviate
+# From Me To You

 ### High level idea

 Split the sentence into an array consisting of word elements.
 Initialize an empty result array.
-Iterate through
+Iterate through the split array and push you for any me, otherwise push into the result array.
+Return the joined results array.

 ### Time and space complexity